CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 	VERSION_CODENAME=xenial
 	UBUNTU_CODENAME=xenial

-Whoa, we're inside the container!?!
+Whoa, we're inside a container!?!

 This is the OS on the VM I tested this on: